Genzyme / Sanofi Biopharmaceutical Fellowships

 The fellow will be selected on a nationally competitive basis.
 Candidates are encouraged to request a preliminary interview at the ASHP midyear meeting through the PPS website.
 Applicants must have a Doctor of Pharmacy degree from an ACPE-accredited college of pharmacy.
 Applicants must be U.S. citizens or have permanent U.S. resident status.

 Interested individuals should send:

 - A curriculum vitae

 - Three letters of recommendation

-Completed applications are accepted from November 1st to January 1st.
+Completed applications are accepted from November 1, 2014 to January 1, 2015.
 Early submission is highly encouraged due to the competitive nature of the fellow selection process.
-Electronic copies of the application materials may be provided; however, a hard copy of the official college transcript is required.
-In addition, electronic letters of recommendation must be sent directly from the reference’ work e-mail.
+Electronic copies of the application materials may be submitted; however, a hard copy of the official college transcript is required in the event that an on-site interview is requested.
+In addition, electronic letters of recommendation each with a Recommendation Request Form must be sent directly from the reference’s work email.

 All correspondence should be sent via email to: